We inherit many traits from family members – but it’s our shared medical history that’s most interesting to life insurance companies.

 Therefore, having access to family medical histories gives insurers a unique insight into your health and the likelihood of you suffering certain conditions.

-Their aim is to build up a picture of the applicant – or applicants if it’s a joint life insurance policy – and what could increase their chances of falling ill or dying.
+Insurance underwriters want to know as much about potential clients as possible.
+Their aim is to build up a picture of you and what could increase your risk of falling ill or dying.

-Therefore, they consider factors such as:
+Therefore, they consider factors such as your:

 - Age